odysseyhack/mvp-workshop/README.md

 * Certification of new small-scale green energy producers by:
   * Processing requests for new locations coming from the Public web dashboard
   * Monitoring the network
-  * Detecting potential frauds by calculating the risk associated to each output
+  * Detecting potential frauds by calculating the risk associated with each output
-  * Re-sending risky location to the certification queue
+  * Re-sending a risky location to the certification queue
-  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns as the ones which are already certified
+  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns like the ones which are already certified
 * Adding new PV devices with all needed parameters to the blockchain
 * Granting access to the new validator or revoking access to the existing one
 * Adding a new credible third-party source of information (such as the weather provider API)